omock-com/edx-documentation/en_us/shared/set_up_course/planning_course_information/title_number_guidelines.rst

   the way that your course number appears in Studio and the LMS, see :ref:`Change the Course Number`.

+.. only:: Partners

+ For more information about how to add your course number, see :ref:`Pub Creating a Course`.

+.. only:: Open_edX

+ For information about how to add your course number, see :ref:`Creating a New Course`.

 ======================
 Example Course Numbers
 ======================